How we are monitoring and evaluating the project

 Counts for comparable months show

-- a year-to-year increase of between 2% to 14% for pedestrians
+- a year-to-year increase of up to 17% for pedestrians following closure to motor traffic

-- minus 6% to 49% increase in buggy classification (wheelchairs, prams, cargo bike/ trailers) counted by the automatic counter
+- up to 95% monthly increase in buggy classification (wheelchairs, prams, cargo bike/ trailers) counted by the automatic counter following closure to motor traffic.

 Six-month post implementation monitoring

-We have carried out traffic counts within the project area for a week prior to the introduction of the changes in March 2023 and repeated the counts in June 2024.
+We have carried out traffic counts within the project area for a week prior to the introduction of the changes in March 2023 and repeated the counts in June 2024 and October 2024.
 We found

 - a reduction in traffic since pre-pandemic levels and also a reduction in traffic levels post implementation of the changes made in 2023.

-- Streets which are no longer usable as through traffic routes recorded reductions of vehicle traffic of between 65% and 88%.
+- Streets monitored which are no longer usable as through traffic routes (with some timed or bus/taxi exemptions) recorded reductions of vehicle traffic of between 66% and 88% (a weekday average flow reduction of up to 4,389 vehicles).

 - Other internal roads show reductions in motor traffic volumes of 36.5% (Elbe Street) and 62% (Queen Charlotte Street).